ReVanced/revanced-patches-template/README.md

 To develop and release ReVanced Patches using this template, some things need to be considered:

 - Development occurs in feature branches.
-Once a feature branch is ready, it is squshed and merged into the `dev` branch
+Once a feature branch is ready, it is squashed and merged into the `dev` branch
 - The `dev` branch is merged into the `main` branch once it is ready for release
 - Semantic versioning is used to version ReVanced Patches.
 ReVanced Patches have a public API for other patches to use
 - Semantic commit messages are used for commits